meedstrom/inline-anki/README.md

         padding: 2px;
     }

-### You can still use your chosen marker
+### You can still use your chosen marker normally

 Whichever emphasis marker you choose, be it _, *, /, +, ~, or =, inline-anki doesn't bar you from using it in general.
-A paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place, without which the marker has no special meaning.
+A paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place (see [user manual](doc/inline-anki.org)), without which the marker has no special meaning.

 In fact, the default for this package was once **bold**, not underline.
 It didn't result in any accidental flashcards, even though I put bold everywhere.

-The reason I switched to underline was the idea of "*invisible*-anki", a future fork of this project that eliminates the note IDs altogether.
+The reason I switched to underline was the idea of "*invisible*-anki", a future experiment that eliminates the note IDs altogether.
 With the note IDs gone, it must reserve an emphasis marker that always means cloze.
 I'm early-adopting it.

 ## Roadmap